Banbishn: History

 In the Sasanian inscriptions, banbishn is the female equivalent of shah (king).
 The title is first attested in 262/3 in Shapur I's inscription at the Ka'ba-ye Zartosht, being held by a certain Denak.
 Shapur I's daughter Adur-Anahid held the title of bānbishnān bānbishn ("Queen of Queens"), which matched the title of shahanshah ("King of Kings").
 Other titles related to banbishn were; shahr banbishn ("Queen of the empire"), held by Shapur I's wife Khwarranzem; sagan banbishn ("Queen of the Sakas") held by Shapurdukhtak, the wife of Narseh; and Meshan banbishn ("Queen of Meshan"), held by another Denak, the wife of Shapur Meshanshah.

 The wife of Yazdegerd II (r.
 438–457), Denag, temporarily ruled as regent of the empire from its capital, Ctesiphon during the dynastic struggle for the throne between her sons Hormizd III (r.
 457–459) and Peroz I (r.
 459–484), which displays that royal women could occupy political offices in the management of the country.
 Marriage was not restricted to Iranian women only−Bahram V Gor (r.
 420–438) reportedly married an Indian princess named Sapinud, whilst Khosrow II (r.
 591–628) married two Christian women of non-Iranian descent, Shirin and Maria.
 During the Sasanian civil war of 628–632, two Sasanian queens, Boran (r.
 629–630, 631–632) and Azarmidokht (r.
 630–631), both daughters of Khosrow II, ruled the empire for a brief period.

+The title was used also in Parthian texts as bʾnbyšn which is the Manichaean Middle Persian form of bānbishn.